Australia Waste Export 🌏 – Why It Is Unfair For Other Countries

 Before the China waste ban, we recover and recycle about 37 million tonnes of waste from 67 million tonnes of waste generated.
 That equates to about 58 per cent.

-Check out our waste recycling shop and decide which service best suits you!
+Are you a business in need of waste and recycling service?
+If so, check out our waste recycling shop and decide which service best suits you!

 Call 1300 WASTER (1300 927 837) or enquire at [email protected] now.